JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/ratios.md

 {% endhighlight %}

 ## get_cash_conversion_efficiency
-Calculate the operating ratio, a financial metric that measures the efficiency of a company's operations by comparing its operating expenses to its revenue.
+Calculate the cash conversion efficiency, an efficiency ratio that measures how efficiently a company converts its sales into cash.
+It is also known as the cash conversion ratio.

-The operating ratio is calculated by dividing the company's operating expenses by its net sales and multiplying by 100 to express it as a percentage.
-It provides insight into how efficiently a company is managing its operations.
+The cash conversion efficiency ratio is calculated by dividing the operating cash flow by the revenue.
+It indicates how much of a company's sales are converted into cash.
+A higher cash conversion efficiency ratio is generally favorable, as it suggests that the company is able to convert its sales into cash more efficiently.

 The formula is as follows:

-- Operating Ratio = (Operating Expenses + Cost of Goods Sold) / Revenue
+- Cash Conversion Efficiency Ratio = Operating Cash Flow / Revenue

 **Args:**
  - <u>rounding (int, optional):</u> The number of decimals to round the results to.
 Defaults to 4.